Our Honest Thoughts About Trekking In Sapa Vietnam + What To Expect

 A lage dam we passed along the way

+After a few hours of walking, it was time for lunch in a more hospitable wooden log cabin type canteen.
 The spot was right next to a waterfall and the sun was beaming down on us.
-There were a few groups all trekking together on the second day.
-The route became a big happy family with many tourists and locals interacting.
+There were a few groups all trekking together on the second day, so the route became a big happy family with many tourists and locals interacting.

 Exterior view of a popular restaurant near Sapa with waterfall